 - An apartment building owner failing to provide adequate locks on an apartment

 - A nightclub owner failing to provide sufficient security

 If you have been harmed by someone else’s carelessness, having a skilled legal team on your side can make a significant difference.
-Serving clients throughout the Sunrise area, at Frankl & Kominsky our accident lawyers will work diligently to help you pursue the financial compensation you deserve for your injuries.
+Serving clients throughout the Sunrise area, at Frankl & Kominsky our accident lawyers will work diligently to try to help you obtain the financial compensation you deserve for your injuries.
 We understand how difficult the recovery process can be when you are hurt in an accident.
 Our team is committed to using our knowledge, experience, and resources to protect your rights.
-We proudly represent clients across South Florida.
-For a free case evaluation, you can contact us online or call us toll-free at (855) 800-8000.
+We are proud to represent clients across South Florida.
+For a free case evaluation, you can contact us online or call us toll-free at (561) 567-0214.
 We speak Spanish and Creole.